Scott N. Carter, Probate and Trusts Attorney, discusses that when the proper estate plan documents get created we avoid probate in California.

 In fact, they have to come back to the court after they get a conservatorship after one year and every other year thereafter of the incapacitated person’s life to report back to the court and do a complete accounting.
 This is very cumbersome and very bothersome to a surviving spouse or to children if they are doing it for a parent or a relative.

-The two gigantic advantages of the trust are to:
+The two gigantic advantages of a trust are:

 - Avoid a conservatorship